dmcgowan/dsdbench/README.md

 run as root in order to successfully mount.
 Use `DOCKER_GRAPHDRIVER` and `DOCKER_GRAPHDRIVER_OPTIONS` environment variables to configure.

-NOTE: Currently Docker and Docker's vendor path must be in the $GOPATH.

 ### Run tests
 ```
 $ DOCKER_GRAPHDRIVER=overlay2 go test -v .